-(9) EPA Reference Method 23 of appendix A of this part shall be used to measure total dioxin/furan emissions.
-The minimum sample time shall be 4 hours per test run.
-If the affected facility has selected the toxic equivalency standards for dioxin/furans, under §60.52c, the following procedures shall be used to determine compliance:
+(11) EPA Reference Method 23 of appendix A-7 of this part shall be used to measure total dioxin/furan emissions.
+As an alternative, an owner or operator may elect to sample dioxins/furans by installing, calibrating, maintaining, and operating a continuous automated sampling system for monitoring dioxin/furan emissions as specified in paragraph (c)(6) of this section.
+For Method 23 of appendix A-7 sampling, the minimum sample time shall be 4 hours per test run.
+If the affected facility has selected the toxic equivalency standards for dioxins/furans, under §60.52c, the following procedures shall be used to determine compliance: